The Business Channel

-As of February 2021, the EPG slot is now taken by Dave va ju.
+As of February 2021, the EPG slot is now taken by Dave Ja Vu.

 Overview

-The Business Channel.tv provides content for directors and management teams on how to make the right decisions when building or rebuilding their organisations.
+The Business Channel provides guidance for directors and management teams on how to make decisions when building or rebuilding their organisations.

 Full business documentaries are made available for free-to-view on their website.

-Programmes are independent of outside editorial control and do not seek nor accept endorsements for programmes from businesses, organisations, associations or political parties.

 Original channel

 The Business Channel was originally launched in 2006, broadcasting until late 2008 and run by London International Television.
 It was branded by Martin Lambie-Nairn, the founder of Lambie-Nairn.
 The identity was animated by Passion Pictures and Martin Cartoons.

 Talent

 The Business Channel.tv is run by Graham Littlestone of Greystone Media and Gary Berlyn.

 Production company

 The programmes are created, filmed, presented and edited in-house.